tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Titan A.E.
 - Anastasia
 - The Land Before Time

+### Q: Which of the following films was NOT directed by Hayao Miyazaki?
+- **Correct Answer:** Wolf Children
+- Princess Mononoke
+- Spirited Away
+- Kiki's Delivery Service

 ### Q: Which of the following films was NOT directed by Quentin Tarantino?